fastrgv/RufasSok/README.md

 ## What's new:

+**ver 2.5.8 -- 8oct2023**

+* Revived OSX support, but without a bundle, and built without using Xcode.

 **ver 2.5.7 -- 23sep2023**

 * All cc-by-nc-licensed puzzle sets have been removed for complete GPLv3 compatibility.
 * Updated splaypq utility.
 * Discontiued OSX development.